Altium Designer Beats Any OEMSTrade Electronics Part Search

 Using an OEMSTrade electronics part search and other distributor websites only gives you a partial view of the supply chain.
 Thanks to its integration with Octopart, the industry’s top electronics sourcing data aggregator, Altium Designer helps its users find, download, place, and source components in their designs.
 Designers can quickly react to changes in the supply chain and stay close to their production budgets thanks to the supply chain features in Altium Designer.

 The industry’s only design application that integrates PCB supply chain visibility into its complete set of design tools.

-With the PCB supply chain features in Altium Designer, it’s easy to find the parts you need for your design.
+With the PCB supply chain features in Altium Designer, it’s easy to find the parts you need for your design in any web part lookup.
 Sourcing data from major suppliers can also be found in Altium Designer, and data can be pulled into a project throughout the design process.
 If you’ve never worked with this type of application, keep reading to see the advantages provided by an integrated set of design and procurement features.

 Every printed circuit board will need some PCB components, but finding the perfect components can be difficult at times.
 The PCB supply chain contains millions of components, each with particular specifications, sourcing information, and pricing.
 How can a PCB designer find the components they need for their new designs.

 When you need to find components for your new PCB, component search engines might let you search in the following ways:

 - By part electrical specifications

 - By mechanical specifications

 - By ECAD model availability

 - By price